 The Benefits of Early Mobilization in Acute Care

 Every year in the U.S., millions of people are admitted to the hospital in the acute care setting.
-In 2019 alone, there were over 36 million hospital admissions.
-With each admission, many complications can present themselves.
+In 2023 alone, there have already been were over 34 million hospital admissions.
+With each hospital admission, many complications can present themselves.
 These patients may be at higher risk for hospital acquired infections, pressure ulcers, joint contractures, and complications related to decreased mobility.

 Just some of these complications include higher fall risk, decreased muscle strength and function, and decreased respiratory endurance and function.
 Occupational therapists and physical therapists play a crucial role in preventing these issues or minimizing their effects.
 In recent years, there has also been an increased focus on decreasing length of these hospital stays.